Chasing 300 FPS, for the Little Guy | Darren Choate

 - M: 0.45

-With over 60 Joules of kinetic energy and a momentum of 0.45, this arrow and broadhead optimizes the potential energy available from a light draw weight-short draw bow.
+With over 60 ft-lbs. of kinetic energy and a momentum of 0.45 slug-fps, this arrow and broadhead optimize the potential energy available from a light draw weight-short draw bow.
 The energy in this arrow is sufficient to knock down the largest big game animals in North America.
 Additionally, it would meet any outfitter’s criteria for the largest game animals found in Africa as well.

 In my opinion, you should never target a specific arrow speed when setting up an existing or new bow.
-Rather, it is best to identify a correctly spined arrow that provides enough potential energy and momentum (measured in KE and M) to match both the game you will be hunting and your shot preference.
+Rather, it is best to identify a correctly spined arrow that provides enough potential energy and momentum (KE and M) to match both the game you will be hunting and your shot preference.
 Moreover, if you are willing to do a little extra work, there is no reason why you cannot set up a bow to shoot two or three different arrows, each with a specific task in mind.
-When chasing 300 fps, use Western Whitetail’s Arrow Efficiency Calculator to optimize your bow setup and arrow choice.
+When chasing 300 fps, use Western Whitetail’s Arrow Efficiency Calculator to optimize your bow set up and arrow choice.